Explore Mount Triglav: A Guide to Hiking All 21 Trails

 You can reach Mt Triglav by crossing the Triglavska škrbina, which leads you past the snow-covered Triglavski kot and up scree to the starting point of the climb, secured by the wedges and steel cables.
 The path continues up the mountain peak described in the first Triglav tour.

-2) Krma Valleymount Triglav route (across Planika and Mali Triglav), very difficult marked path
+2) Krma Valley – Mount Triglav (across Planika and Mali Triglav)

 Altitude difference: 1934 m